From fitting into my skinny jeans to taking a really great nap, I experienced a variety of surprising colonoscopy benefits.

 When it came to the healthcare advice I had dished out for the better part of 15 years, I found that to be true.
 As communications officer for Vanderbilt’s cancer center, I had long believed in — and touted — the benefits of colon cancer screening.

 Yet somehow, when I celebrated that birthday (50), I found all kinds of reasons to put off my colonoscopy.
 I delayed for 13 months and felt guilty the entire time.
 After all, I had glibly told hundreds of people over the years that colonoscopy – an examination of the colon under light sedation – was the “gold standard” for catching colon cancer early and that they should all do it as soon as they turned 50.
+(The American Cancer Society in 2018 changed that recommendation to 45.)

 I still don’t know why I procrastinated.
 I was motivated.
 A dear colleague died of colon cancer that wasn’t caught until it was advanced, and another’s life was likely saved when his first screening at age 51 detected an early tumor.